 J.K.
 Rowling penned her blockbuster novels in the confines of an introverted chamber of her mind, Van Gogh gave us sunflowers he painted in the yellow house of introversion and Bill Gates opened Windows to let his own feelings into his life.
-It is for these “undead”, introverted comrades that we have so much creativity to explore our grey cells to.
-But, as despising as it may be for the introverts, the world that we currently live is so-called extroverted.
+It is for these “undead”, introverted comrades that we have so much creativity to explore our grey cells too.
+But, as despised as it may be for the introverts, the world that we currently live is so-called extroverted.

-Just like there are myths surrounding almost everything palpable, introverts as well as extroverts have some to their kitty too.
+Just like there are myths surrounding almost everything palpable, introverts, as well as extroverts, have some to their kitty too.
 That introverts would rather take a nap and extroverts would crash cars at night is a common phrase.
 But, does the fact of the matter reveal that extroverts actually love taking risks?

 If it were possible, the extroverts would turn the clock or tempt the sun to come up early so they can trudge out and never come back home until they are too tired to breathe.
 Extroverts love to chase status as well as monetary rewards and being on the run gives their adrenaline a kick.
 So, yes they would take risks as long as it makes them the life and soul of the party, the office or just about any place.

-Believe or not, but the fame of the archetypal extrovert is widely ballyhooed because each of us have a role to play in it.
+Believe or not, but the fame of the archetypal extrovert is widely ballyhooed because each of us has a role to play in it.
 All too often we unthinkingly end up admiring a particular type of individual who is comfortable to put herself/himself “out there”.
-As parents, we push our children to socialize with other kids; we would be rather pleased to know that they are going for birthday parties than reading an intellectually level-headed book alone.
+As parents, we push our children to socialize with other kids; we would be rather pleased to know that they are going to birthday parties than reading an intellectually level-headed book alone.
 As recruiters, we tend to give a prospective offer to only those people who have “people skills”.
 To be successful at work, we are expected to advertise ourselves unabashedly.

 According to science, social interaction makes us healthier and happier, and this is right.
 But, there are a variety of social connections and many ways to make one work.
 While extroverts would be happy to make small talks with strangers, introverts would prefer to have meaningful conversations with limited friends and family members.
-If there weren’t any introverts, the world today would not have the Newton’s law of gravity, the Apple iPads, the Harry Potter and many more.
+If there weren’t any introverts, the world today would not have Newton’s law of gravity, the Apple iPad, the Harry Potter and many more.

 Several studies have shown that burying nose into a book and having meaningful conversations can always work in keeping people happy.
 Some studies have suggested that reading makes one more empathetic and also improves social skills.
 That, however, does not mean that extroverts participate in gibberish and meaningless behaviours.
 They are often seen leading other people and helping them grow academically or professionally.
 They are go-getters and the most approachable.

-Extroverts and introverts often find themselves attracted to each other by a sense that the former completes the latter, and vice versa.
+Extroverts and introverts often find themselves attracted to each other by a sense that the former completes the latter and vice versa.